 There are a number of experienced health professionals who do not have a Master level degree currently working as genetic counsellors.
 Genetic counsellors and genetic nurses working in a country where there was no current system of registration on 1st June, 2013 may apply for registration using the Grandfather clause.
-Applications under the Grandfather clause will be possible for applicants who work in a country where there is an approved Master course that has been running regularly since 2012 until and including October, 2018 and for applicants who work in a country without an approved Master course until and including October 2020.
+Applications under the Grandfather clause who work in a country where there is an approved Master course will not be accepted after September, 2018.
+Applicants who work in a country without an approved Master course will not be able to use the Grandfather clause to apply after September, 2020.